 Jim led Green Living and Eco-team groups, and is a long-time member and officer of Friends of Hemlock Gorge.
 As a land use planning consultant, Jim works with communities to incorporate sustainability into their comprehensive plans and to support pedestrian and bicycle transportation and open space planning.
-Jim led Green Decade’s effort to help our community save energy and money on street lighting.
+Jim led Green Newton’s effort to help our community save energy and money on street lighting.

 Sharon Cushing taught social studies for 10 years and has worked for 25 years as a financial/retirement advisor.
 She believes it is our responsibility to honor, protect and enjoy our beautiful planet.

 Jack is committed to keeping our planet and our community safe and chemical-free for our children and ourselves.
 His first major upgrades to his house were largely invisible but substantial: insulation blown into the walls and new windows.
 Biking and gardening are among his many interests.